oodata-de/dbt_projects/data_transformation/README.md

 | Trailing + on states | `state:modified+` | `--select state:modified+` | include downstream of state selector |

 Examples
-- `dbt run --select tag:monthly+` — monthly models + downstream
+- `dbt run --select +tag:monthly+` — monthly models + upstream and downstream.
+If multiple models have same upstream, refresh is triggered once
 - `dbt build --select source:raw.orders+ --exclude tag:experimental` — downstream of raw.orders except experimental
 - `dbt test --select state:modified,tag:CI` — modified OR CI-tagged nodes
-- `dbt run --select @my_team --exclude +@skip_list` — run a named selector but exclude its upstream/downstream as indicated.
+- `dbt run --select @my_team --exclude +@skip_list` —
+- `dbt run --select @ model` - @model means “the model and its entire family (all parents and children).”
 - `dbt run --select "result:<status>+" state:modified+ --defer --state ./<dbt-artifact-path>` - tate and result selectors can also be combined in a single invocation of dbt to capture errors from a previous run OR any new or modified models.
 - `dbt build --select "1+result:fail+" --state path/to/artifacts` reruns the models associated with failed tests and all downstream dependencies